merqlove/do_snapshot/README.md

 Use this tool to backup DigitalOcean droplet's via snapshot method, on the fly!

+## API Changes:
+- 08.01.16: now we have to use DO API V2 only, because V1 is not work anymore.
-## Breaking changes: now we use DO API V2 by default, due V1 deprecation at 11.2015.
+- 17.10.15: now we use DO API V2 by default, due V1 deprecation at 11.2015.

 Here some features: